Creating a journey campaign

 • Edit — edit the shape setup, including condition selection, and SMS and email message configuration.

-• Switch OFF/ON — only for email and SMS messages, push notifications, and action shapes.
+• Switch OFF/ON — only for email and SMS messages, push notifications, condition shapes, and action shapes.
 If a shape is switched off, contacts will wait at that shape until it is turned on, or they reach the journey People exit when time limit (e.g. they don’t move for 30 days).

 • Replace asset — enables you to change the message for a new or existing message.